shepherdviolet/thistle/docs/thistlespi/service-loading-en.md

 > Infrastructure project of user application is recommended to use the `platform` level, because application project will depend on it, user can override it by `application` level<br>
 > Application project is recommended to use the `application` level.
 It's finally used for deployment and production<br>

-* `implementation-class`: Class name of Service implementation
+* `implementation-class`: Class name of service implementation

 > The implementation class must implement the service interface<br>
 > Multiple implementations are allowed per service, but different IDs are required<br>